-Sure, it’s come along a lot in the past five years or so, especially now that Battersea Power Station (and its tube stop) is now open.
-However, it still basically divides into three camps: south west London, full of rich City workers who want big houses; south and south east London, full of hipsters so hip that East London is totally over (or they just got priced out too soon, you decide); and deep south London, where literally nothing exists.
+Sure, it has come along a lot in the past few years or so, especially now that Battersea Power Station (and its tube stop) is now open.
+However, it still basically divides into three camps: south-west London, full of rich City workers who want big houses; south and south-east London, full of hipsters so hip that East London is totally over (or they just got priced out too soon, you decide); and deep south London, where literally nothing exists.

 Gone are the mythical days when taxis wouldn’t take you across the bridges, but there’s still a certain something about it.
 If a friend who lives in Walthamstow invites you over, you may think it’s a little way out but it’s not impossible.
 But if it’s at Gipsy Hill, roughly the same distance but south of the river, you ain’t going.